Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies: Bobtcheva--Piergallini Hopf algebras

 The functor $T^\sigma$ is an equivalence, see \cite[Theorem~5.5.4]{BP11}.

 Similarly, we consider the \textit{top tangle presentation} functor

-which is the braided modular functor sending the generating object $\HAt$ of $\Algt$ to the object $1 \in \TTH$, and structure morphisms to those prescribed by $T^\sigma$, up to forgetting signature defects.
+which is the braided monoidal functor sending the generating object $\HAt$ of $\Algt$ to the object $1 \in \TTH$, and structure morphisms to those prescribed by $T^\sigma$, up to forgetting signature defects.
 The functor $T$ is an equivalence, see \cite[Theorem~5.5.4]{BP11}.